 For example, we highly value continuous feedback and conduct performance reviews for each of our employees, starting at onboarding.
 We document and lay out the process on Trello to ensure new hires, especially coaches (managers), understand how performance reviews are done at 360Learning:

-Check out the following manager onboarding templates and checklists to get an overview of essential concepts for incoming managers.
+Check out the following manager onboarding templates and new hire checklists to get an overview of essential concepts for incoming managers.

 Sales teams have very unique cultures and, accordingly, unique training needs.
 Trust us: We wrote the book on it.

 One of the biggest challenges of onboarding salespeople—from new reps to account executives—is providing a 360-degree view of the company.
-Sales reps need to be trained on product (features and use cases), marketing (pitches and messaging), leadership (company mission and strategy), and, of course, sales (emails, calls, and other enablement tactics).
+There are many onboarding tasks for sales reps—they need to be trained on product (features and use cases), marketing (pitches and messaging), leadership (company mission and strategy), and, of course, sales (emails, calls, and other enablement tactics).

 “The best thing that you can do for the business and for the [sales] rep is to limit the amount of time they spend struggling in role.” – Michael Hoy, acting managing director EMEA at Pendo.io